williamkray/maubot-communitybot/README.md

 🛡️ Sync-Retry Safeguards: We've implemented advanced event tracking to prevent "ghost notifications" caused by Matrix sync retries.
 This ensures that each report is processed exactly once.

 🧹 Code Refinement: Under the hood, we’ve cleaned up the codebase, fixed indentation issues, and optimized member synchronization performance for larger spaces.

+🔗 You can now use the new {room_link} variable in your configuration to display a clickable room link, while the existing {room} variable remains fully backward compatible for plain text names.

 ## v0.3